The one thing all great leaders do really well is the ability to build trust in all of their personal and professional relationships.

-They know how to grow trust with others.
-You may ask - Trust?
-Why trust?
+Why is trust so important?
 Because to be a successful Leader you have to be able to inspire people to take positive action.

-The definition of Leadership success ends with: promotions, close relationships, a great work product and financial abundance.
-All of THAT good 'stuff' STARTS with your ability to: Grow Trust.
+The definition of leadership success includes promotions, close relationships, a great work product, and financial abundance.
+And that good 'stuff' unfolds due to your ability to: Grow Trust.

-Here's why... if I trust you and you trust me then, when we work together, we spend ALL of our time focusing on what we are working on, and on getting the best results.
-And NO time is wasted second-guessing motives, 'watching my back' and/or in defensiveness/blame.
+Here's why... if I trust you and you trust me, then when we work together, we spend ALL of our time focusing on what we are working on and getting the best results.
+NO time is wasted second-guessing motives, 'watching my back,' defending myself or blaming each other.

 Think about teammates, clients and peers you've trusted over the years... because you trusted these people, you were able to focus on the facts and the situation at hand.
 No time was spent worrying about the other person's motives or hidden agendas when you had high trust, right?